 It has been short-term commercial considerations which have seen five of the six back away from plans for new nuclear for the time being.
 And that’s one reason why switching away from the Big Six to a Green supplier is important.

-We have identified six suppliers who do not include any nuclear power in their overall fuel mix: Bulb, Ecotricity, Good Energy, Green Energy, LoCO2 Energy and Ovo Energy.
+We have identified seven suppliers who do not include any nuclear power in their overall fuel mix: Bulb, Ecotricity, Good Energy, Green Energy, Green Star Energy, LoCO2 Energy and Ovo Energy.